DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Baseline Implementation

 For MetaWorld, we found it more effective to compute similarity over temporal windows rather than individual state–action pairs.
 Specifically, for each baseline (\textbf{BR}, \textbf{SR}, \textbf{AR}), we slide a fixed-length horizon $\mathcal{H}$ over both prior and target data, concatenate each segment’s states (and actions) into a single high-dimensional vector, and then measure similarity between these flattened vectors.
 This horizon-based approach captures temporal context, enabling the baselines to reject noisy or suboptimal samples—ultimately improving retrieval quality and downstream policy performance.
-We used $\mathcal{H}=50$ for all tasks since our initial experiments found it to perform best.
+Our initial experiments found $\mathcal{H}=50$ to perform best.